matrix-org/synapse/docs/sso_mapping_providers.md

       - `token` - A dictionary which includes information necessary to make further requests to the OpenID provider.
     - Returns a dictionary that is suitable to be serialized to JSON.
-This dictionary will be returned under the `extra_attributes` key in the response during a successful login.
+This will be returned as part of the response during a successful login.

+      Note that care should be taken to not overwrite any of the parameters usually returned as part of the [login response](https://matrix.org/docs/spec/client_server/latest#post-matrix-client-r0-login).

 ### Default OpenID Mapping Provider